working-group-two/wgtwo.com/blog/2022-10-13-product-bundling/index.md

 import ImgWithCaption from '../components/imgWithCaption'

-Our big belief is that the telecom industry should start building global platforms with the aim of achieving network effects - like many of the adjacent industries in devices and apps.To enable this, we’re building a mobile core from the ground up, running it in the public cloud and offering it as-a-service globally.
+Our big belief is that the telecom industry should start building global platforms with the aim of achieving network effects - like many of the adjacent industries in devices and apps.
+To enable this, we’re building a mobile core from the ground up, running it in the public cloud and offering it as-a-service globally.
 To make it even harder (and fun) for ourselves, we’re also developing a full, API-based global product ecosystem to give telecom operators new revenue and differentiation opportunities.

 One of the questions we get from operators is how to distribute products to their subscribers.
 There are multiple ways to go about it, but in this post, we'll show how an operator can enable products for their subscribers in what we call bundling.